 We build and maintain secure communications systems for clients all over the world using both off the shelf and custom-developed software and hardware.
 Our mantra is, “If you don’t own it, it’s not yours.”
 This drives how we think about building systems.
 We manage our systems from farm to table.
 We take security to an extreme, while maintaining ease of use for clients.

 While most enterprise security solutions protect only the content of communications, we go further to protect both the content and context of communications.
 We engineer our own infrastructure and build and maintain servers, networks, and storage – both in the virtual and physical environments.
 Our engineers take customer requirements and turn them into unique, high-performing systems that are efficient and cost effective.
-We also provide 24/7 support to our clients through our Security Operations Center, so we can immediately respond to any client needs that arise from a system we’ve created.
+We also provide 24/7 support to our clients through our Network Security Operations Center, so we can immediately respond to any client needs that arise from a system we’ve created.

 Our systems team members appreciate working on solutions that are complex and varied, yet small and agile.
 Our engineers do a lot of hard core applied science, as opposed to getting bogged down with maintenance and bureaucratic paperwork.
 Our percentage of O&M vs. engineering differs greatly from large-scale enterprise networks.

 I spent a lot of time learning about new software and programs that I'm being exposed to for the first time.
 In addition, I generated a report for our backup jobs.
 I’m basically learning as I’m tasked at Ridgeline.
 I spent time with one of our new Sys Admins, providing guidance on installations.
 I also did some configuration of the monitoring system that feeds into our Network Security Operations Center – I added a couple additional servers that need to be monitored.

 How would you describe what you do at Ridgeline?